 You may have noticed that, as I was discussing the problems that arise in various stories of this season, I never brought up The Girl in the Fireplace.
 And that's because there are no real problems with it.
 Once more, Moffat hits it out of the ballpark.
 This tale is head-and-shoulders above the rest.
 Already, I'm warming to the idea that he should become the next Head Writer.
 He just seems to know the show better than RTD does.
 He understands where to modernize the tone and where to keep things Old School.
 He also just writes a beautiful story.

 I do actually enjoy how the Doctor falls in love in Fireplace.
 A dyed-in-the-wool hardcore fan such as myself should object to this, of course.
 But the romance is handled very well.
 Especially since it has to happen within that very short 46-minute format.
 Moffat tailors the whole relationship in a way that allows us to see its potential rather than make it a love that is fully-fledged.
 He recognizes that there's just not enough time to accomplish this.
 But that's part of what makes it so heart-breaking when the Doctor ends up missing most of her life.
 Something that could have been is lost.
-Which is a special sort of sadness that can tug at the hearstrings just as hard as if the Doctor had actually spent the rest of Reinette's life with her.
+Which is a special sort of sadness that can tug at the hearstrings really hard.
+Perhaps even stronger than if the Doctor had actually spent the rest of Reinette's life with her but then still had to watch her die.

 If there was anything that didn't work for me, it was Ten's little inside joke about bananas.
 This is one of my bigger problems with New Who, in general.
 It became too self-referential too quickly.
 Even Moffat succumbs to this over-indulgence.